 - You retired in the current or previous taxable year after reaching age 62, or you became disabled during the taxable year, and the underpayment was due to reasonable cause and not willful neglect.

-If you qualify as an exception to the underpayment penalty, check the appropriate box under the "Exceptions" on Massachusetts Form M-2210, Underpayment of Massachusetts Estimated Income Tax, or attach a statement supporting why you meet the exceptions of 14(d).
+If you qualify for an exception to the underpayment penalty, check the appropriate box under "Exceptions to the underpayment penalty" on Form M-2210, or attach a statement supporting why you meet the exception.